 How to fix - Cross-Site Scripting (XSS)

-It is important to note that it is a good practice to use a combination of the above methods for best results, and to keep software and libraries up-to-date in order to prevent XSS vulnerabilities.
-And also, regular testing of the application for XSS vulnerabilities is important.
+It is important to note that it is a good practice to use a combination of the above methods for best results, and to keep software and libraries up-to-date to prevent XSS vulnerabilities.
+Also, regular testing of the application for XSS vulnerabilities is important.

 Last updated